NingLin-P/clamdjs/README.md

 - `optinns (Object)`
   - `timeout (Number)` - use to set the socket's timeout option, default `5000`
   - `chunkSize (Number)` - size of the chunk, which will send to ClamAV server, default `64 * 1024`
-  - `scanningFile (Number)` - the number of file will scan concurrently, should not be greater than the file table limit in node.js
+  - `scanningFile (Number)` - the number of file will scan concurrently, should not be greater than the file table limit in node.js, default `10`
-  - `detail (Boolean)` - if `true` the output object will contain the scan summary and all scaned files's scan result no matter infected or not, if `false` the output object will contain the scan summary and scan result of infected files and file that encountered error when scanning
+  - `detail (Boolean)` - if `true` the output object will contain the scan summary and all scaned files's scan result no matter infected or not, if `false` the output object will contain the scan summary and scan result of infected files and file that encountered error when scanning, default `true`
-  - `cont (Boolean)` - when scanning a path and an Error throw, if `true`, will move on to scan next path, if `false`, will stop scanning and return a rejected promise
+  - `cont (Boolean)` - when scanning a path and an Error throw, if `true`, will move on to scan next path, if `false`, will stop scanning and return a rejected promise, default `true`

 ## clamd.ping()
 **Returns true if clamd daemon alive**